ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The Transport Services Interface is the basic common abstract application programming interface to the Transport Services Architecture defined in
-{{I-D.pauly-taps-arch}}.
+{{I-D.ietf-taps-arch}}.
 An application primarily interacts with this interface through two Objects, Preconnections and Connections.
 A Preconnection represents a set of parameters and constraints on the selection and configuration of paths and protocols to establish a Connection with a remote endpoint.
 A Connection